jonstokes/shootercontrol/proposal.md

 A gun can only be transferred to a licensed shooter.
 So if your license is lapsed, you can sell your guns, but you can’t legally buy a firearm at a gun shop, gun show, or in a private party transaction.

 ### Weapon registration
 Every licensed shooter is required to register all of his/her guns with the network, by serial number.

-There cannot ever be a centralized or network of distributed databased (federated query essentially makes such a thing centralized) of gun registrations that can act as a de facto central gun registry.
+There cannot ever be a centralized database (or network of distributed databases, because federated query essentially makes such a thing centralized) of gun registrations that can act as a de facto central gun registry.

 Rather, by having all weapons registered locally with a shooter network, if a gun is found at a crime scene and local law enforcement can get some indication of ownership (i.e. a fingerprint match or other indication), they can get a warrant to search a specific shooter network’s registry.
 So law enforcement can only access specific registries with a warrant.
 Otherwise, this shooter network registries are totally private and inaccessible to the feds.

 (This isn’t nearly as effective for law enforcement as a central registry would be, but it’s way better than nothing, and is markedly better than the status quo.)

 ### Network effects
 To sum up, this scheme means that shooter network members have skin in the game, and are incentivized to police each other.
 One member could cause the entire network to lose all legal access to firearms for a year and to use up one of their four possible shooter network memberships.

 Under the proposed shooter control regime, over time dysfunctional/criminal social networks will either reform themselves or see their access to firearms steadily dry up, as the pool of eligible shooter network members shrinks and more members of that network lose even the right of simple possession.
 Meanwhile, gun owners in high-functioning networks will be effectively freed from the burden of compliance with red tape and pointless restrictions that weren’t stopping criminals anyway.
 The network itself has some annual red tape, but the idea here is that if you can’t bother to pay your fees on time then your network isn’t the kind that we want handing out licenses.